HardisonCo/.github/international/switzerland/ch-health/hms-emr/index.md

 ## Integration Points

-This document outlines how HMS-EMR is integrated with ch_Health systems in Switzerland.
+This document outlines how HMS-EMR is integrated with ch-health systems in Switzerland.